How the process works

 - the proposed international partnership might involve the establishment of a new legal entity

-- An advisory panel will provide feedback and a recommendation on whether or not to proceed based on the scorecard.
+- On completion of the scorecard by a division, the Pro-Vice-Chancellor (Research will provide feedback and a recommendation on whether or not to proceed.

 Where an international research partnership does not satisfy the criteria for University-level evaluation, departments and divisions may still find it helpful to consider the evaluation scorecard when reviewing the risks and benefits of the prospective partnership.